Updated: Feb 10

 Because the pattern has been created unconsciously, people are rarely aware it's happening, or of the link between the mental and physical aspects of the problem and as muscle tension persists over time, it can become a hardwired and permanent feature of a person's behaviour and physiology.
 Tight muscles and the automated programs that go with them are what we see in each other as our posture.
 You can literally see the effects of our daily self talk, habits and behaviours - like the forward head protrusion of those spend too much time on computers - it's written all over us.

-From a Kinesiology point of view, overly tight, weak, or injured muscles are more often than not a marker of unresolved psychological and emotional issues than they are the function of the muscle itself.
+From a Kinesiology point of view, overly tight, weak, or injured muscles are - more often than not - a marker of unresolved psychological, emotional and energetic issues than they are the function of the muscle itself.
 The patterns they create within the body can impact organ function, emotional wellbeing and mental function, so having a tight muscle becomes a major issue for overall performance when you begin to take a good look at it.

 This is why Kinesiology, in looking at the whole body, can have such a significant impact on health.
 As a Kinesiologist I assess the overall posture, test individual muscles, as well as take the contributing psychological, mental and emotional processes into account when working on a physical condition.